supercharge/streams/README.md

 ---

 ## Introduction
 The native Node.js stream implementation is based on event emitters.
-It's hard to manage the control flow in your application when using events.
+It’s hard to manage the control flow in your application when using events.
 If you want to actively wait for a stream to finish, you must wrap it into a promise.

 This `@supercharge/streams` package wraps Node.js streams into promises to make them `async/await`-ready.
+It provides methods, like

+- `.map(callback)`
+- `.filter(callback)`
+- `.through(transformStream)`

-It also provides methods, like `.map()` and `.filter` to interact the data.
+to interact with the input data.

 ## Installation